• Home Basics

 • First birthday, first time at the beach outfit, first Christmas, etc.

-• Favorites or/and special items.
+• Favorites and/or special items.
 For example:

 • Favorite pieces of clothing, favorite shoes, favorite blanket, favorite toy, etc, items that remind you of important milestones